Building the female pipeline

 In 2017, 41 percent of management and professional hires for ExxonMobil were women.
 Women hold senior management positions within corporate, operating, information technology and financial areas of the business.
 ExxonMobil fosters the advancement of women in the Corporation through thoughtful career development planning, mentoring, and professional networks.

 Globally, our Women's Economic Opportunity Initiative helps women in developing countries and emerging markets fulfill their economic potential and drive economic and social change in their communities.
 Since 2005, we have invested approximately $120 million in the program to provide tens of thousands of women in 90 countries with training, resources and support.

 Within the Corporation, ExxonMobil is committed to providing challenging and rewarding careers to men and women who have achieved excellence in their academic records, demonstrated superior leadership and analytical ability, and who are interested in shaping the future of energy through working with the oil and gas industry leader.

 Developing the careers of professional women

 Our commitment to advancing women throughout our ranks and into leadership positions has contributed to our reputation as one of FORTUNE magazine’s 100 Best Companies to Work For® in the US.
-In addition, we’ve been ranked in the top 10 on Working Mother magazine’s annual 100 Best Companies for Working Mothers list in the US, marking the 10th year in a row in the top 10 and our 19th appearance on the list.
+In addition, we’ve been ranked in the top 10 on Working Mother magazine’s annual 100 Best Companies for Working Mothers list for 13 consecutive years.

-The number of women in top executive management positions has increased by more than 20% as a result of our focused efforts.
-In fact, 30 percent of the 753 people who made partner at EY firms around the world in 2015 were women.
+The number of women in top executive management positions continues to increase as a result of our focused efforts.
+In fact, 30 percent of the 1,163 people who made partner at EY firms around the world in 2019 were women.
+The gender diversity on the EY Global Executive, the highest governance body in EY, also increased, with women now representing more than 31%.
 A strong “tone at the top” from senior leaders holds our executives accountable for the development and advancement of women.

 Check out our career opportunities at google.com/careers.